wp-plugins/download-monitor/readme.txt

-=== Plugin Name ===
+=== Download Monitor ===
 Contributors: mikejolley
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=10691945
 Tags: download, downloads, monitor, hits, download monitor, tracking, admin, count, counter, files Requires at least: 2.8
 Tested up to: 3.5
-Stable tag: 3.3.6.1
+Stable tag: 3.3.6.2

 Plugin with interface for uploading and managing download files, inserting download links in posts, and monitoring download hits.

 == Description ==

-__Note: This plugin is no longer actively developed nor maintained!__
+__Note: This plugin is no longer actively developed nor maintained!
+However, a rewrite is planned - see more here: [http://mikejolley.com/2013/04/the-new-download-monitor-plugin/](http://mikejolley.com/2013/04/the-new-download-monitor-plugin/)__

 Download Monitor is a plugin for uploading and managing downloads, tracking download hits, and displaying links.

 You can contribute code to this plugin via GitHub: https://github.com/mikejolley/download-monitor

-Note, my work on this plugin is on hold due to other projects.

 For older versions of wordpress use the older Download Monitor version 2.2.3 which is available from http://wordpress.org/extend/plugins/download-monitor/download/ (tested and working in Wordpress 2.0 and 2.3).